LAW 3534B - Law Reform Part B

 There may be various guest speakers from government, legal practice, the media, the community and the judiciary during the course.
 Additional recommended resources may be provided to help students prepare and engage with such guest speakers.

-Online LearningVarious on line resources, articles and references will be made available to students during the course.
+Online LearningVarious on line resources will be made available to students during the course.

 Students in particular as part of the course will critique and provide constructive feedback on examples of written and oral presentations, online and in class, using a rubric to be provided as to the effectiveness and persuasion of such presentations.
 The course aims to support and develop the skills of students in both oral and written communication and persuasion.